booleanBoy/ember-profile-site/README.md

   - Chromatic Testing
   - Publishing to GitHub Pages

+Everything below this point is the default readme from the new Ember project generator.

 ## Prerequisites

 You will need the following things properly installed on your computer.